Henrykwokkk/Meta-detector-expand/README.md

 ```
 The configuration of IAP vulnerability and biometric data collection usage detection refers to [PaymentScope](https://github.com/OSUSecLab/PaymentScope).

-Download PaymentScope repository in and unzip PaymentScope folder.
+Download PaymentScope repository and unzip PaymentScope folder.

 The file `PaymentScope\src\ghidra_scripts` needs to be moved to `~/ghidra_scripts` for running which is required by Ghidra.

 The configuration of TPL detection refers to [LibScan](https://github.com/wyf295/LibScan)

-Download LibScan repository in and unzip LibScan folder.
+Download LibScan repository and unzip LibScan folder.

 The vulnerable TPL dataset refers to LibScan and the [empirical study](https://sites.google.com/view/libdetect).
 It includes general TPL and vulnerable TPL dataset and needs to be unzipped.
+Please download the dataset from [Zenodo](https://zenodo.org/records/11242864)

 ## Usage
 command line